 8. All the digits will be entered in the software, serially round wise in the table mentioned below:

 |Sl.
 No||3rd Last Digit Bowl||2nd Last Digit Bowl||Last Digit Bowl|

 9. After writing all the digits within the system, the method of lottery within the system will start by pressing a button ‘GENERATE LOTTERY’

 Lottery Process (System Logic) for RTE Admissions:

 First Round of Allocation for candidates residing within the range of 1KM radius from the schools applied.

 - Generate List of Schools with no. of applications within the range of 1 KM radius.

-- Arrange the schools on descending order on the basis of no of applications received for 1 km.
+- Arrange the school on descending order on the idea of no of applications received for 1 km.

 - Check the schools with their 25% reservation vacancies.